 There are about FOUR GENERAL OIL PATTERNS that will appear on the lanes in league play, and most of them are approximately 40 feet long.
 Using a 2:1 ratio of moving your feet two boards and your target area 1 board (in the same direction) can help you on these different patterns.
 Experiment during league practice so you'll be ready when the actual scoring begins.

 4. REVERSE BLOCK OIL PATTERN- This is the opposite of the Block pattern.
-Here, most of the oil is concentrated on the outer boards with very little in the center.
+Most of the oil here is concentrated on the outer boards with very little in the center.
 This is a difficult pattern for those of us that throw a hook since there is very little oil.
-The ball will hook a lot more and possible crossing over into the 1-2 pocket for a righty or the 1-3 pocket for the lefty.
+The ball will hook a lot more and possibly cross over into the 1-2 pocket for a righty or the 1-3 pocket for the lefty.
 You would have to adjust by moving quite a bit left at the stance.
 If you throw a straight ball, you are in luck!

 Good Luck and High Scoring!